Antiz96/antiz.fr/content/blog/foss-recap-2024.md

 That's it!

-Obviously, the point isn't to "show off" or anything, but writing this recap was actually quite fun and I'm personally very happy & proud about everything I had the chance to work on and achieve this year!
+Obviously, the point isn't to "show off" or anything, but writing this recap was actually quite fun and I'm personally very happy & proud about everything I had the chance to work on & achieve this year!
 I actually intend to write a similar retrospective for the years to come.
 I have a few objectives set for 2025 and some work started already. :smiley:

 I'd like to conclude by thanking everybody who contributed one way or another to the above accomplishments and to my work in general!